-The campmaster corps is a group of selected, trained, and registered Scouters who serve at council weekend camps whenever troops, Webelos dens, or posts are using any part of the camp property.
+The campmaster corps is a group of selected, trained, and registered Scouters who serve at council weekend camps whenever Scouting units/Families are using any part of the camp property.
 Campmasters select their own time and frequency of service, but they usually serve two to four times a year.
 The group is organized under the leadership of the council camping committee.
 The entire project and its personnel are responsible to the Scout executive or camping director, or someone appointed by the Scout executive or camping director.
 The corps generally meets twice a year to evaluate its program, schedule ahead, and arrange for the training of any new members.

 Campmasters are selected on the basis of their ability in several areas: outdoor skills, specialized knowledge of nature and conservation, and leadership skills.
 All campmasters must have a record of demonstrated ability to get along with people, to lead, and to act in an emergency.
-All campmasters must have a working knowledge of Scouting, troop operations, Scout advancement, and Webelos Scout camping.
+All campmasters must have a working knowledge of Scouting, and the Outdoor programs of the BSA.
 Experienced and registered Scouters, with the exception of unit leaders, are eligible for consideration as campmasters.
 (It is generally conceded that a unit leader’s major concern must be the particular unit served.)

 The training prerequisite is determined by the council.
 It is important that the person have outdoor experience and people skills.

 - Approval of the idea must come through the council camping committee to the council executive board.

 - Upon board approval and the appointment of a chief campmaster, a dinner meeting is usually announced and all candidates are urged to attend as guests of the council, council president, council commissioner, or camping chairman.
 Note: Recruitment should take place before this dinner.